Sitecore/Sitecore.Pathfinder/README.md

 You will notice that the examples above do not specify the name of the item.
 By default the name of the file (without extensions) is used as item name.

 Likewise the directory path is used as item path.
-The [Project]/content directory of project corresponds to [Database]/sitecore, so having the item file
-"[Project]\content\master\sitecore\content\Home\HelloWorld.item.xml" will create the item "/sitecore/content/Home/HelloWorld".
+The [Project]/content/master/sitecore directory of project corresponds to /sitecore in the master database, so having the item file "[Project]\content\master\sitecore\content\Home\HelloWorld.item.xml" will create the item "/sitecore/content/Home/HelloWorld" in the master database.

 ### Nested items
 An item file can contain multiple nested items.
 Below is an example: